 - Analyze and sort the data in the spreadsheet.
 Following are some common findings:

-- Knowledge capture: Is the collective knowledge of the organization being captured and reused?
-Is there an opportunity/need to increase the capture rate?
+- Knowledge creation: Is the collective knowledge of the organization being captured and reused?
+Is there an opportunity/need to increase the creation/modification rate?

 - Link rate: Is the KB being used and are articles being linked to incidents?
 Do the numbers align with/validate what is being reported.